A decade of NFL Next Gen Stats innovation

 The answer came, in part, courtesy of an XGBoost machine learning (ML) model hosted on Amazon’s SageMaker platform.
 It blended the factors that shape a throw’s outcome, from quarterback pressure to throw depth, receiver separation, and sideline proximity.
 The model returned a single percentage that captured both likelihood and difficulty.
 “That became our entry point into machine learning,” Band says.

-Beyond SageMaker, the NFL’s analytics work has expanded into a broad suite of AWS tools.
+Beyond SageMaker, the NFL’s analytics work has expanded into a broad suite of AWS tools, including Amazon Quick, which the League uses to deliver real-time, interactive visualizations and answers to fans, analysts, and broadcast partners.
 Lopez says the members of the league’s football data analytics group “call ourselves an AWS shop.”
 By 2018, with league-wide access in place and AWS’s ML pipelines running, NGS began to illuminate deeper questions across the sport.

 Every NFL game generates millions of raw-tracking data points, yet the raw feed is only the substrate.
 The real data growth comes from the models that convert coordinates into usable football insight.
 Pressure probability, for example, estimates how likely a defender is to affect the quarterback at each moment of a pass rush and produces more than a dozen secondary metrics.